Direct Estimation of the Density of States for Fermionic Systems: Results

 \begin{result} The subspace variant $G_\mathcal{S}(t)$ can be computed via a simple modification to the DQC1 protocol depicted in \cref{fig:circ}(a), whereby we replace the Hadamard transform with a sub-circuit $\mathcal{V}$ that produces a uniform superposition of all orthogonal states $\{\ket{\psi_k}\}_{k\in \mathcal{S}}$ in the subspace. \end{result}

 The complexity of constructing the circuit $\mathcal{V}$ may strongly depend on the simulated physical systems, however, for the practically pivotal case of fermionic problems under the Jordan-Wigner encoding we can explicitly construct these circuits.
 For these systems, computational basis states have well-defined particle number equal to their Hamming weight; the uniform superposition of fixed-Hamming-weight states is known as a Dicke state, and indeed $\mathcal{V}$ is a Dicke-state preparation circuit which can be implemented in $\mathcal{O}(n)$ depth \cite{bartschi2019deterministic}.
+Indeed, as we show in the following section, the protocol can be performed by randomly preparing individual initial states spanning the subspace, rather than their uniform mixture --- a substantially easier task.
+This approach can therefore be used to estimate the DOS on any subspace for which the basis states can be efficiently prepared.
+This may be useful when considering symmetries and conserved quantities other than particle number --- for example, magnetic properties of a system might be elucidated by comparing the DOS on subspaces of fixed total spin $m_s$.